mrclay/minify/README.md

 Unit Testing
 ------------

-1. Place the /min_unit_tests/ directory as a child of your DOCUMENT_ROOT
-directory: i.e. you will have: /home/example/www/min_unit_tests

-2. To run unit tests, access: http://example.org/min_unit_tests/test_all.php
+1. Open the file `min_unit_tests/_inc.php`.
+1. Enable the file by commenting out the `die()` statement.

-  (If you wish, the other test_*.php files can be run to test individual components with more verbose output.)
+1. Access: http://example.org/min/min_unit_tests/test_all.php (If you wish, the other test_*.php files can be run to test individual components with more verbose output.)

-3. Remove /min_unit_tests/ from your DOCUMENT_ROOT when you are done.
+1. Re-disable the `_inc.php` file when you are done.

 Warnings
 --------

 * Minify is designed for efficiency, but, for very high traffic sites, it will probably serve files slower than your HTTPd due to the CGI overhead of PHP.
 See the [FAQ](https://github.com/mrclay/minify/blob/master/docs/FAQ.wiki.md#how-fast-is-it) and [CookBook](https://github.com/mrclay/minify/blob/master/docs/CookBook.wiki.md) for more info.
 * If you combine a lot of CSS, watch out for [IE's 4096 selectors-per-file limit](http://stackoverflow.com/a/9906889/3779), affects IE 6 through 9.
 * Minify *should* work fine with files encoded in UTF-8 or other 8-bit encodings like ISO 8859/Windows-1252.
 By default Minify appends ";charset=utf-8" to the Content-Type headers it sends.

 Acknowledgments
 ---------------